IMNearth/CoAT/README.md

-# CoAT with AitZ
+# Android in the Zoo: Chain-of-Action-Thought for GUI Agents

-Android in the Zoo: Chain-of-Action-Thought for GUI Agents
+Data and Code will coming soon!